kenatp44/Interconnect-2017/Documents/README.md

 ## Lab 4 - Mobile Foundation

 ### Steps
-1. Housekeeping for Interconnect Lab only
-2. Download and configure stand-alone app
+1. Download and configure stand-alone app
-2. Test the stand-alone app
+1. Test the stand-alone app
-3. Create Employee Adapter
+1. Create Employee Adapter
-4. Build & Deploy the Employee Adapter
+1. Build & Deploy the Employee Adapter
-5. Test the Employee Adapter
+1. Test the Employee Adapter
-4. Add Mobile Foundation Cordova Plugin
-5. Update source code to be Mobile Foundation aware
+1. Update source code to be Mobile Foundation aware
-6. Create an Ionic Service Provider

 ### Detailed Steps

-1. **Housekeeping for Interconnect Lab only**

-	A couple of items were not installed on the VMWare image for Interconnect.
-You will need to install these before you can proceed.

-	- **Install** Java

-		Open a terminal and type the following:

-		`sudo add-apt-repository ppa:webupd8team/java`

-		`sudo apt update; sudo apt install oracle-java8-installer`

-		`sudo apt install oracle-java8-set-default`

-	- **Upgrade** nodejs

-		Recent changes to Ionic require that nodejs be upgraded.
-In the same terminal, type the following:
-		`sudo apt-get install python-software-properties`

-		`curl -sL https://deb.nodesource.com/setup_6.x | sudo -E bash -`

-		`sudo apt-get install nodejs`

-	- **Install** git

-		In the same terminal, type the following:

-		`sudo apt-get install git`

-		You will be prompted for the student password it is

-		`Passw0rd!`  The 0 is a zero

-	- **Install** Maven

-		In the same terminal, type the following:

-		`sudo apt-get install maven`

-		You may be prompted for the student password it is

-		`Passw0rd!`  The 0 is a zero

-	- **Install** Ionic Command Line Interface, gulp & Cordova

-		In the same terminal, type the following:

-		`sudo npm install -g ionic gulp cordova`

-		You may be prompted for the student password it is

-		`Passw0rd!`  The 0 is a zero

-	- **Restart VM**

 1. **Download and configure stand-alone app**

 	You will use git to retrieve the base application from a git repository.
 First open a terminal, you will run all the commands from the terminal.